Bushū-Karasawa Station: Lines

 Bushū-Karasawa Station is served by the Tōbu Ogose Line, a 10.9 km single-track branchline running from Sakado to Ogose, and is situated 9.4 km from Sakado.
 During the daytime, the station is served by four trains per hour in each direction.

 Station layout

 The station consists of a single un-numbered four-car-long side platform serving a bi-directional track.

-Adjacent stations

 History

 The station opened on 16 December 1934.

 Platform edge sensors and TV monitors were installed in 2008 ahead of the start of driver-only operation on the Ogose Line from June 2008.

 From 17 March 2012, station numbering was introduced on the Tōbu Ogose Line, with Bushū-Karasawa Station becoming "TJ-46".

 Passenger statistics

 In fiscal 2019, the station was used by an average of 2,978 passengers daily.